-Vancouver was founded in 1886; today it is a very cosmopolitan city and is the primary hub city for Canada’s western Coast.
-If you have never been to Vancouver you will be surprised by its size when you view it from a distance.
-Shop for your favourite Canadian online ca coupons and discounts.
+Vancouver was founded in 1886; today this very cosmopolitan city anchors the west coast of Canada and attracts visitors from around the world.
+Those who have never been to Vancouver will be surprised by its size when viewed from a distance.
 Vancouver can be defined by its surrounding natural beauty but more so by its large population.
 Vancouver with its International feel, is thriving and continually pursuing the future.
 This is evident when one sees all the modern buildings downtown.

-Vancouver has a healthy economy.
-When you observe people removing old homes and replacing them with new homes, instead of remodeling, you cannot ignore the incredible prosperity.
-The population in the city limits is 603,000 while the metro population is 2.3 million.
-The Lions Gate Bridge separates North Vancouver from the main city.
-This bridge extends out from Stanley Park which is located on a small peninsula extending into English Bay, the main waterway near Vancouver.
+Lions Gate Bridge separates North Vancouver from the main city.
+This bridge extends out from Stanley Park, located on a small peninsula extending into English Bay, the primary waterway in the city.
 The University of British Columbia is also located on a broad peninsula just west of town.

-Vancouver was proud to host the 2010 Winter Olympics for the first time in its history.
+Vancouver proudly hosted the 2010 Winter Olympics for the first time in its history.
 For more about this event click here.

 In 1792 George Vancouver, a navy captain, first laid eyes on what is now present day Vancouver.
 It must have been an impressive sight then as it is today with the large snow capped mountains that rise directly east of the city.
 Before Captain Vancouver discovered this region, it was inhabited by native Indians.
 The Squamish and the Musqueam were the prominent tribes.
 The town of Squamish takes its name from the Indian tribe.
-There are four main districts to Vancouver; North Vancouver, Vancouver, Richmond, and Burnaby.
+Vancouver has four main districts; North Vancouver, Vancouver, Richmond, and Burnaby.

-The two main Vancouver newspapers are the Vancouver Sun and the Vancouver Province.
+The two primary Vancouver newspapers are the Vancouver Sun and the Vancouver Province.
 The drinking age in Vancouver as well as the rest of British Columbia is 19.

 To view some of Vancouver’s top attractions click here